MeteoSwiss/metsymb/README.md

 Having identified your `tex_loc`, place the following files where they belong in the tree:
 ```
-cp metsymb.tfm tex_loc/fonts/tfm/public/metsymb/"
+cp metsymb.tfm tex_loc/fonts/tfm/public/metsymb/
-cp metsymb.afm tex_loc/fonts/afm/public/metsymb/"
+cp metsymb.afm tex_loc/fonts/afm/public/metsymb/
-cp metsymb.pfb tex_loc/fonts/type1/public/metsymb/"
+cp metsymb.pfb tex_loc/fonts/type1/public/metsymb/
-cp metsymb.otf tex_loc/fonts/opentype/public/metsymb/"
+cp metsymb.otf tex_loc/fonts/opentype/public/metsymb/
-cp umetsymb.fd tex_loc/tex/latex/metsymb/"
+cp umetsymb.fd tex_loc/tex/latex/metsymb/
-cp metsymb.sty tex_loc/tex/latex/metsymb/"
+cp metsymb.sty tex_loc/tex/latex/metsymb/
-cp metsymb.map tex_loc/fonts/map/dvips/metsymb/"
+cp metsymb.map tex_loc/fonts/map/dvips/metsymb/
-cp metsymb.enc tex_loc/fonts/enc/dvips/metsymb/"
+cp metsymb.enc tex_loc/fonts/enc/dvips/metsymb/
 ```

-At this point, we need to tell yout TeX setup about these new files.
+At this point, we need to tell TeX about these new files.
 Run the following commands to do so:
 ```
 sudo mktexlsr
 sudo updmap-sys --enable Map metsymb.map
 sudo updmap-sys
 ```
+:warning: `sudo` is required for under OS X, but not necessairly elsewhere ?

+:wave: *(side note)* The bash file `manual_install.sh` can be used to automate these different steps with the command `sh manual_install.sh`.
+Before you run it blindly, **mind the TeX-tree paths in there, that will most certainly need to be adjusted to your needs !**

 And that's it !

-You should now be able to compile the `metsymb` documentation via `pdflatex metsymb.dtx`.
+You should now be able to compile the `metsymb` documentation with the command: `pdflatex metsymb.dtx`.

-You should also be able to run the Python example via `python metsymb_mwe.py`.
+You should also be able to run the Python example with the command: `python metsymb_mwe.py`.

-If these two commands work, you have successfully installed the `metsymb` package manually, and can now access it in your LateX documents and matplotlib figures.
+If these two commands work, you have successfully installed the `metsymb` package manually, and can now access it in your LateX documents and matplotlib figures. :tada:

 If not ...

 ## Installation problems, bug reports, and symbol suggestions